-Kirby Family and Businesses
+The Kirby Family of Martham and their Businesses

 This information was kindly provided by Alistair Kirby who I much appreciate for his help.

-The Kirby family, probably best known for its Haulage Company, can trace its business roots to the end of the 19th century when James Kirby started the business in 1895.
+The Kirby family, probably best known for its Haulage Company, can trace its business roots to the end of the 19th century when James Edwin Kirby started the business in 1895.
 It was based in Black Street and traded as James E Kirby & Son Limited.
-The business was based on the site of an old brickfield clay pit opposite the Church which is now Oak Tree Close.
+The business was based on the site of an old brickfield pit opposite the Church which is now Oak Tree Close.
 They traded with the following: blacksmiths wheelwrights, timber merchants and farm contractors.
 The company owned four traction engines used for threshing, hay baling and also to power the saw benches.

 During the Great War there was a huge demand for hay and the traction engines and balers would be working all over Norfolk baling hay for the horses in France.